hellomushrooms/project-wiki/README.md

 A lightweight encyclopedia-like application built with Django.
 Users can browse, search, and edit entries written in Markdown.

+Here's a video of this project in action: https://www.youtube.com/watch?v=5aF1kCDou9w

 ## ✨ Features

 - View all existing encyclopedia entries